Layout Sketch Best Practices

-A master sketch is a series of sketches that capture the major dimensions of each mechanism, field element interactions, and robot size constraints.
-Then, the master sketch(es) are inserted into each mechanism's part studio and the individual components are then modeled around the imported layout sketch.
+A main layout sketch is a series of sketches that capture the major dimensions of each mechanism, field element interactions, and robot size constraints.
+Then, the main layout sketch(es) are inserted into each mechanism's part studio and the individual components are then modeled around the imported layout sketch.
 This enables much easier integration with a top-down design approach.

 This isn't an extensive list, and things can vary from team to team and from architecture to architecture.
 Detail can easily be added or removed later if necessary.